 To be CCSS-aligned, speaking and listening must be integrated into lessons, items, and tasks.
 These must reflect a progression of communication skills required for eventual college- and career-readiness, as outlined in the standards (see IMET).
-If grade two students are able to listen to others, discuss what they are learning, and voice their own confusion or misunderstandings, their learning becomes deeper and more meaningful.
-They are exposed, at this level, to points of view that may differ from their own, and they learn how to agree and disagree, express their own thoughts using grade-level vocabulary, and ask questions when they don't understand or need more clarification.
+If kindergarten and grade one students are able to listen to others, discuss what they are learning, and voice their own confusion or misunderstandings, their learning becomes deeper and more meaningful.
+They are exposed, at this level, to points of view that may differ from their own, and they learn how to agree and disagree, express their own thoughts, and ask questions when they don't understand or need more clarification.